BestTimesToVisit.com Logo

 What is the best time of year to visit Belize City for pleasant weather and fewer crowds?

 Belize City enjoys warm weather year-round, but the sweet spot is during the dry season, from November to May.
-Shoulder seasons (April-May and November) offer a good balance of pleasant weather and fewer crowds than the peak winter months.
+Shoulder seasons (April-May and September-October) offer a good balance of pleasant weather and fewer crowds than the peak winter months.
 Hurricane season runs from June to November, so keep that in mind when planning your trip.

 What are some local customs or cultural considerations I should be aware of when visiting Belize City?